Fix Your Cavities With Tooth-Colored Fillings

 Dr. Memmott will free your tooth of decay and fill in the space left behind, so your tooth will no longer cause you pain or more damage.
 Once you’ve received your filling, you can continue to care for your tooth like normal with regular professional dental cleanings, twice-daily brushing, and daily flossing.

 The same material we use for tooth-colored fillings — sturdy composite resin — is also used for dental bonding.
 A few reasons you might need bonding to fix your teeth are:

 Dr. Memmott may even recommend composite resin for an unusual amount of wear and tear from using your teeth, such as to repair damage from grinding your teeth in your sleep.

 Rid your tooth of decay before it becomes a serious problem that requires more invasive treatment.
-Call us at 832-791-1706 or use our convenient online form to schedule your appointment in our Spring, TX dentist office.
+Call Texas Dental Group at 281-376-0550 or use our convenient online form to schedule your appointment in our Spring, TX dentist office.